bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 :::{figure} ../images/wmap-trajectory.gif
 :name: fig:wmap-trajectory

 The trajectory of the [Wilkinson Microwave Anisotropy Probe](https://en.wikipedia.org/wiki/Wilkinson_Microwave_Anisotropy_Probe) (WMAP) as viewed from Earth.
-Note the distance in the bottom of the animation, showing the satellite as approximately 1.5 million km from the earth.
+Note the distance in the bottom of the animation, showing the satellite as approximately 1.5 million km from the Earth.
 [Phoenix7777](https://commons.wikimedia.org/wiki/File:Animation_of_Wilkinson_Microwave_Anisotropy_Probe_trajectory_-_Viewd_from_Earth.gif), [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons.
 :::

 Another example is the JWST, mentioned previously.
 JWST has a simpler [halo orbit](https://en.wikipedia.org/wiki/Halo_orbit) around $L_2$.
 The orbit of JWST is shown in {numref}`fig:jwst-trajectory`.